Crossings of migrants on the southern border of the United States are increasing

 Some migrants from countries like Cuba continue to be released into the United States to apply for asylum because costs and diplomatic problems prevent the United States from sending them home.

-Immigration and Customs Enforcement has about 21,000 beds available in its detention centers, said Corey Price, director of the agency’s enforcement and removal operations.
+Immigration and Customs Enforcement has regarding 21,000 beds available in its detention centers, said Corey Price, director of the agency’s enforcement and removal operations.
 Even if he vacated their beds, they would be filled this weekend with new arrivals.
 The agency is reviewing the option of house arrest and other alternatives, he said.

-COVID-19 rates have been declining among migrants crossing the border, raising further questions about the scientific basis for leaving Title 42 in effect.
+COVID-19 rates have been declining among migrants crossing the border, raising further questions regarding the scientific basis for leaving Title 42 in effect.
 Although there is no overall rate for migrants, the results of the tests conducted in several of the main corridors for the illegal crossing of the border indicate that it is well below the levels that caused concern among US authorities.

 In California, 54 of 2,877 migrants tested positive for the virus in the first two weeks of March, according to the state Department of Social Services.
 That is a rate of just 1.9%, compared to the peak of 28.2% recorded on January 8.